nrwl/nx/docs/shared/features/explore-graph.md

 ## Explore the Task Graph

-Nx uses the Project Graph of your workspace to determine the order in which to [run tasks](/features/run-tasks).
-Pass the `--graph` flag to view the **Task Graph** which is executed by Nx when running a command.
+Nx uses the project graph of your workspace to determine the order in which to [run tasks](/features/run-tasks).
+Pass the `--graph` flag to view the **task graph** which is executed by Nx when running a command.

 ```shell
 nx build myreactapp --graph # View the graph for building myreactapp